awsdocs/amazon-redshift-developer-guide/doc_source/r_COMMENT.md

 Comments on databases may only be applied to the current database\.
 A warning message is displayed if you attempt to comment on a different database\.
 The same warning is displayed for comments on databases that do not exist\.

-Comments cannot be retrieved directly by using SQL commands\.
-Comments can be viewed by using the PostgreSQL psql tool, using the `\d` family of commands\.

 ## Example<a name="r_COMMENT-example"></a>

 The following example adds a descriptive comment to the EVENT table: